Tyrone Peachey: 2021

-In the 2021 Finals Series, Peachey was sent to the sin bin and later missed a field goal attempt in the Gold Coast's 25-24 loss against the Sydney Roosters which ended their season.
+In the 2021 Finals Series, Peachey was sent to the sin bin and later missed a field goal attempt in the Gold Coast's 25–24 loss against the Sydney Roosters which ended their season.

 On 14 September, he was released by the Gold Coast club.

 On 8 October, Peachey signed a two-year deal to join the Wests Tigers.

 2022

 Peachey played a total of 13 matches for the Wests Tigers in the 2022 NRL season as the club finished bottom of the table and claimed the Wooden Spoon for the first time.

 On 20 October, Peachey joined former club and reigning premiers Penrith in a swap deal with Charlie Staines.

+2023

+In round 5 of the 2023 NRL season, Peachey made his second club debut for Penrith against Canberra.
+Peachey scored a try in Penrith's 53–12 victory.

+Peachey would be the 18th man in Penrith's 2023 NRL Grand Final victory over Brisbane, winning his first premiership ring.
+Peachey re-signed with the club on a one-year deal.

+2024

+On 24 February, Peachey played in Penrith's 2024 World Club Challenge final loss against Wigan.

+On 25 June, Peachey announced his retirement from rugby league.
+On 28 November, Peachey had signed a one-year deal to play in the Queensland Cup to play with the Burleigh Bears.